Leviticus 22

 Those who handle what is holy must guard their purity before God.

-2 “Tell Aaron and his sons to separate themselves from the holy things of the children of Israel, which they make holy to me, and that they not profane my holy name.
-I am Yahweh.
+2 “Tell Aaron and his sons to treat with respect the sacred offerings that the Israelites have consecrated to Me, so that they do not profane My holy name.
+I am the LORD.

 Uncleanness temporarily bars priests from eating holy food until washing, evening, and restored cleanness.

-9 “ ‘They shall therefore follow my commandment, lest they bear sin for it and die in it, if they profane it.
-I am Yahweh who sanctifies them.
+9 The priests must keep My charge, lest they bear the guilt and die because they profane it.
+I am the LORD who sanctifies them.

 Sacred food may be eaten only by authorized members of the priestly household, with careful rules for slaves and daughters.